 In a meeting of the Board on August 17, 2016, the Board concluded, in addition to amending Article Ninth of the Certificate of Incorporation to delete the "only for cause" provision for removal of the Company's directors, that a new provision should be added to the Certificate of Incorporation that would apply anytime a provision in the Certificate of Incorporation was inconsistent with the requirements of the Delaware General Corporate Law (the "DGCL").
-Specifically, the Board approved an amendment to the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation will enable the Certificate of Incorporation to be a more dynamic document, and will enable us to react more quickly to statutory amendments, judicial interpretations or other events that may arise in the future and could cause the provisions of the Certificate of Incorporation to be contrary to the requirements of the DGCL.
-The Board also concluded that if Proposal Five is not approved then adopting this provision would enable the Certificate of Incorporation and the DGCL.
-As a result, the Board recommends that the stockholders adopt, an amendment to the Certificate of Incorporation and the DGCL.
-As a result, the Board recommends that the stockholders adopt, an amendment to the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation for removal of the DGCL.
-Shall be read in conformity with the applicable requirements of the DGCL.
+Specifically, the Board approved an amendment to the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation that is contrary to a requirement of the DGCL shall be read in conformity with the applicable requirement of the DGCL.
+The Board concluded that adopting this provision will enable the Certificate of Incorporation to be a more dynamic document, and will enable us to react more quickly to statutory amendments, judicial interpretations or other events that may arise in the future and could cause the provisions of the Certificate of Incorporation to be contrary to the requirements of the DGCL.
+The Board also concluded that if Proposal Five is not approved then adopting this provision would enable the Company in the future to take the position that the "only for cause" provision in the Certificate of Incorporation and the DGCL.
+As a result, the Board recommends that the stockholders adopt, an amendment to the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation that is contrary to a requirement of the DGCL.
+As a result, the Board recommends that the stockholders adopt, an amendment to the Certificate of Incorporation that specifies that, to the fullest extent permitted by law, any provision in the Certificate of Incorporation that specifies that is contrary to a requirement of the DGCL.